 The process to qualify and apply to sit for the CPA Exam can be a stressful one.

-Not only do you have to follow a set protocol for submitting all your information and fee payments to ensure that you’re eligible, but you also have to wait in most cases to finish meeting these requirements before you can actually schedule the first section(s) of your Exam.
+Not only do you have to follow a set protocol for submitting all your information and fee payments to ensure that you’re eligible, but you also have to wait in most cases to finish meeting these requirements before you can actually schedule the first section(s) of your exam.
 Particularly the education part.
-Start your 7-day free trial today

 Many states require candidates to have at least 150 credit hours before they can even consider taking the CPA Exam.